XihanZhang/human-cellular-func-con/README.md

 ## Analysis-ready cell maps
 Please cite the above paper for the use of cell maps and code:

+Below is the structure of the cell maps:
 ```
 --cell maps
       |--vertex_level